… or weird stuff continues to continue 😉

 PCB cleaning was the first step.

 After cleaning, it turned out that the red fire button lost its original color due to plastic degradation.
-That was fixed by setting up my hotair gun to 310 C and blowing on it gently until the desired effect was achieved.
+I fixed it by setting up my hotair gun to 310 C and blowing on it gently until the desired effect was achieved.

 After a few other minor fixes, I was ready to assemble and test it.